ashwinsingh7/Donor-Targeting/README.md

 ## Overview

 This project aims to help a non-profit organisation **reduce outreach costs** by identifying which donors are most likely to contribute.
-Rather than sending donation requests to all previous donors — an expensive and inefficient approach — this project leverages **logistic regression** to prioritize a **subset of donors** with the highest probability of donating.
+Rather than sending donation requests to all previous donors — an expensive and inefficient approach — this project leverages **logistic regression** to prioritise a **subset of donors** with the highest probability of donating.

 The model's effectiveness is evaluated using performance metrics such as **Cumulative Gains Curve, Lift Curve, and AUC**, demonstrating significant improvements in targeting efficiency.